Curriculum

 - Develop self-directed skills to maintain updated clinical knowledge and practice guidelines

-- Demonstrate cultural competency and respect for diversity in all professional interactions
+- Demonstrate cultural sensitivity and respect for diversity in all professional interactions

 - Promote the advancement of hematology through practice, education, and research